Venture-Formations/st-cloud-scoop/README.md

 ## License

-This project is proprietary software for St. Cloud Scoop newsletter operations.
+This project is proprietary software for St. Cloud Scoop newsletter operations.# Force deployment